The Bible and Gambling

 The tenth commandment (Exodus 20:17) talks against coveting more than what a person possesses.
 In gambling, people covet money, which they hope to get in a quick and easy way.
 Paul warns, “the love of money is the root of all evil” (1 Timothy 6:10).
 And he admonishes the believers saying, “Keep your life free from love of money, and be content with what you have, for he has said, ‘I will never leave you nor forsake you'”(Hebrews 13:5).

 Jesus specifically taught against the love of money, “And He said to followers, ‘Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses’” (Luke 12:15).
-For the Love of money doesn’t gratify the soul (Ecclesiastes 5:10).
+And He added, “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
+You cannot serve God and mammon” (Matthew 6:24).
+The Love of money doesn’t gratify the soul (Ecclesiastes 5:10).
 And since Christians are bought with a precious price (1 Corinthians 6:20), the Lord asks them, “whatever you do, do it all for the glory of God” (1 Corinthians 10:31).

 In His service,